As Election Fraud Probe Centers On N.C.'s 9th District, A Cynical Cloud Settles In

 She says she's planning to leave Bladen again this summer, to move to California to be with her son and grandchildren.

-When asked whether her faith in the Democratic system has been affected by this election, she replies, "Oh yes.
+When asked whether her faith in the democratic system has been affected by this election, she replies, "Oh yes.
 That's been quite shattered with all this."